ltalluto/vu_advanced_statistics/README.md

-# vu_advanced_statistics
+# Advanced Statistics
-VU Advanced Statistics, UIBK, Winter 2020
+UIBK, Winter 2020

+Please see the [course web site](https://mtalluto.github.io/vu_advanced_statistics) for information on the course.